Responsible Bug Disclosure Policy

 - Host header injection that does not have an associated exploit

-- SSL issues like SSL Forward Secrecy or weak/insecure cipher suites
+- SSL issues like SSL Forward Secrecy, weak/insecure cipher suites, missing HSTS, etc.

 - Server configuration issues (e.g. open ports, TLS versions, etc.)